Lemoncode/master-frontend-lemoncode/04-frameworks/02-angular/11-rxjs/demos/09-declarative-data-retrieval.md

 We don't need the `subscription` variable and we don't need our local movies variable.
 The observable will emit the array of movies for us.
 We also clean up the import statements.

 But looking at the browser, our code no longer works.
-Our template is using the products variable we just deleted.
+Our template is using the movies variable we just deleted.

 ```console
 ✘ [ERROR] NG1: Property 'movies' does not exist on type 'MovieListComponent'.
 Did you mean 'movies$'? [plugin angular-compiler]